sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 **Frank Grisk**: For some reason, he calls himself "the les Sangsues Abyssale".
 We haven't been able to find the reason for the odd name, and frankly don't care.
 Frank is someone who would sell his own mother for a gold and an intoxication potion, and I advise you watch your back, and your purse, when he is around.

 **Alderik and Eslendra Crinamorte**: Young for such beasts, a mere 75 years, they own and operate a vineyard that is known as one of the best.
 They claim they are sympathetic to the living, and in truth, we haven't found anything yet to contradict that.
 The other creatures of the night grow tired of their sympathies, and they know this.

 *~ M*

 ## The Vampire Houses and Clans of the Vindale Courts

 ### The 3 Houses of Vampire Nobilty

 **Rule over Vindale Keep and the Surrounding Villages.**

-**House of Bloody Shadows**: Beautiful, powerful, shadow wielding warriors and dominant leaders, they are persuasive, diplomatic, but terrifying in battle with weaponry
+**House of Bloody Shadows**: Beautiful, powerful, shadow wielding warriors and dominant leaders, they are persuasive, diplomatic, but terrifying in battle with weaponry.

-**House of Sanguinus Nocturna**: Blood Sorcerers and Experimenters of Vampiric Alchemy and makers of Flesh abominations
+**House of Sanguinus Nocturna**: Blood Sorcerers and Experimenters of Vampiric Alchemy and makers of Flesh abominations.

-**House of Feral Howls**: Traditional Vampire stereotypes of animalistic claws and deformed visages, they have control over the creatures of the night and woods
+**House of Feral Howls**: Traditional Vampire stereotypes of animalistic claws and deformed visages, they have control over the creatures of the night and woods.

 ### The 3 Clans of Vampire Commoners